focusaurus/hexagonal-lambda/readme.md

 ## Tooling

+For lambda builds at the moment I am using **webpack** and terraform for deployments.
+I haven't found a better way of managing depnedencies and getting small zip files.
+Webpack allows me to

+- Share 1 package.json file for all lambdas in the repo, which keeps things simple
+- Only bundle the production dependencies, no dev/test dependencies
+- Only bundle the specific dependencies of each individual lambda function.
+Because webpack walks the `require` dependency graph, each lambda gets only what it actually uses
+  - The get-hex.zip file is well under 1 MB, for example
+  - In theory the single-file bundling might even speed up the lambda cold startup time due to fewer filesystem reads, but that's just maybe a tiny side benefit
+- When I looked at serverless framework in Oct 2016 it was still pretty clunky and didn't seem to have a viable dependency management solution.
+That may have already been satisfactorily fixed or if not might be soon.
+- I like the comprehensiveness that terraform can provision almost every resource I need, both the "serverless" ones and most other random AWS stuff as well.
+- I think learning/using terraform is more broadly useful/valuable vs just knowing serverless.

 I use **eslint** for static analysis.
 Very valuable.

 I use **prettier** for automatic code formatting.
 No configuration.
 Great wrapping of long lines.